 The History of Usury Bans

-Although early forms of banking (like depository banking and currency exchange) had been practiced since as early as 5,000’s BC if not earlier, and although banking was practiced in temples in Ancient Greece, Rome, Egypt and Babylon where sometimes interest rates were set by the state, and although small-time moneylenders would act as loan sharks despite usury bans, usury was generally outlawed and/or treated as a sin by most cultures in history including Indian cultures, those that practiced Buddhism, Judaism, Christianity, and Islam, and at points by the Chinese, Greeks, and Romans.
+Although early forms of banking (like depository banking and currency exchange) had been practiced since 5,000 BC if not earlier.
+Banking was practiced in temples in Ancient Greece, Rome, Egypt, and Babylon.
+Sometimes interest rates were set by the state.
+Although small-time moneylenders might act as loan sharks despite usury bans, usury was outlawed and treated as a sin by most cultures in history.
+These included Indian cultures, those that practiced Buddhism, Judaism, Christianity, and Islam, and, at points, by the Chinese, Greeks, and Romans.

-Early Vedic texts of Ancient India ban usury (2,000-1,400 BC), Plato, Aristotle, the two Catos, Cicero, Seneca and Plutarch criticize it, Solon removed all debts and credits when Athens had become “enslaved to debt”, and Rome (who had some of the first notable non-Temple banks and early forms of interest) even outlawed it at a point.
+Early Vedic texts of Ancient India ban usury (2,000-1,400 BC).
+Plato, Aristotle, the two Catos, Cicero, Seneca, and Plutarch criticize it.
+Solon removed all debts and credits when Athens had become “enslaved to debt,” and Rome, which had some of the first notable non-Temple banks and early forms of interest, even outlawed it at a point.
 Not only that, but Islam still essentially outlaws usury today.

-This tells us two things: 1.
-That forms of interest charging are as old as minted currency and trade themselves and 2. that making money off moneylending had long been viewed harshly.
+History tells us two things.
+First, that charging interest is as old as minted currency and trade itself.
+Second, that making money by lending it had long been viewed harshly.

 The Implication of Banning Usury

-The implication of banning usury (but especially the charging of any interest) is that it makes most types of banking (especially commercial banking) impossible, as it removes the incentive to lend money.
-Charity and other virtues aside, why would a private lender lend money to a grain farmer (who needs to spend to grow a crop, but won’t harvest to sell for a season) or to a grain merchant (who buys lots of grain upfront after the harvest) for the year or season if not for a cut of the grain, a fee, or some benefit?
+The effect of banning usury and charging interest is that it makes most types of banking (especially commercial banking) impossible.
+It removes the incentive to lend money.
+Charity and other virtues aside, why would a private lender lend money to a grain farmer who needs to the money to grow a crop, but won’t harvest to sell for a season?
+Why lend to a grain merchant who buys lots of grain upfront after the harvest for the year or season if not for a cut of the grain, a fee, or some benefit?
 Why take a risk for no reward?

-Sure, we can, like Dante (who places blasphemers and those who charge usury in Ring 3 of the Seventh Circle of Hell), John Locke (father of liberalism), or Adam Smith (the father of modern economics) point out that only labor and raw materials can create value.
-And we can rightly point out that loan-shark like abusive interest rates are unethical and immoral.
+Sure, we can, like Dante, who places Blasphemers and those who charge usury in Ring 3 of the Seventh Circle of Hell, John Locke (father of liberalism), or Adam Smith (the father of modern economics) point out that only labor and raw materials can create value.
+We can rightly point out that loan shark-like abusive interest rates are unethical and immoral.
 Those are valid points, and not many would disagree with those basics, but a full ban on charging interest is a harder position to justify.

 Reasonable Interest Rates Vs. Usury

-Today I would define usury as very high loanshark like rates designed to extort the borrower (like those that compound at high rates in short amounts of time as to make paying off the principal near impossible), not just as any charging of interest, but this hasn’t always been the case.
+Today I would define usury as very high loanshark-like rates designed to extort the borrower like loans that compound at such high rates in short amounts of time as that make paying off the principal nearly impossible.
+The ethical difference between charging high interest and any charging interest has not always been made.

 Meanwhile, reasonable interest rates are rates designed to incentivize the moneylender and the borrower to take on a relationship of debt and credit that is beneficial to both parties and helps grow the economy (Capitalism).